-This course is designed for anyone interested in the practice of warfare and sports in the ancient Greek and Roman worlds, and ways in which the two areas often overlap.
-It will be particularly well-suited for students who are willing to take physical part in our recreations of ancient sporting events and battle techniques.
-This class can also fulfill partial requirements for a major in History, Classics, Latin, or Greek.
+This course is designed for anyone interested in the world of the ancient Mediterranean, and ways in which international conflicts and biases inflated then deflated.
+It will be particularly well-suited for students who are willing to be intellectually active in their analysis of the sources under study, and who can recognize the implications of those analyses for our contemporary world.
+This class can also fulfill partial requirements for a major in Classics, Latin, or Greek.